mehaksharma23/Nutrion-App/README.md

 AI model- trained using CNN model

-to run the app just run the 'homeWithFirebase.dart' file in project/lib/Mukul
+To run the app just run the 'homeWithFirebase.dart' file in project/lib/Mukul Then just create a new account by clicking on 'Get Started'